AnthonyVNgo/joshua-tree-project/README.md

 # Joshua Tree Facts

-A quick TailwindCSS refresher project inspired by [makenagolfandbeachclub](https://makenagolfandbeachclub.com/)
+A quick TailwindCSS refresher project inspired by [makenagolfandbeachclub.com](https://makenagolfandbeachclub.com/)
 <br><br>

 ## Why I Built This

-I built this site because I wanted to brush up on my Tailwind skills and do minor tinkering with the config file.
-I also wanted to try out Vite with React.
+I built this site mainly to brush up on Tailwind and learn the basics of its config file
+<br><br>

+## Goals

+- Practice Tailwind
+- Explore Tailwind config file
+- Use Vite for a React project
+- Incorporate accessibility best practices (semantic HTML, image naming convention, alt text)
   <br><br>

 ## Technologies Used